 Madlib’s Quasimoto project, which came to life in 1999, added a unique set of music to an independent hip-hop field that was brimming with talent in the late ’90s and early 2000s.
 Much of this music was referred to as backpacker hip-hop, I suppose because many of its fans moved around with backpacks on, perhaps even going to shows with them slung on their backs.
 Regardless of this seemingly derogatory term, the late ’90s and the first few years of the 21st century saw some fantastic material coming out on labels like Rawkus, Stones Throw Records, Rhymesayers and Definitive Jux.

-At the same time the Bay Area was an amazing place for hip-hop, thanks in part to innovative DJs like Q-Bert, Shortkut and Z-Trip, and pioneering parties like Mark Herlihy’s Future Primitive affairs, where turntablism fused with aspects of electronic dance music and a truly forward-looking version of the genre appeared, albeit briefly.
+At the same time the Bay Area was an amazing place for hip-hop, thanks in part to innovative DJs like Q-Bert, Shortkut and Z-Trip, and pioneering parties like Future Primitive, Mark Herlihy’s excellent events, where turntablism fused with aspects of electronic dance music, and a truly forward-looking version of the genre appeared, albeit briefly.
 In retrospect it’s difficult to ascertain where that energy and scene went to, and it’s sad to consider that in some ways it dissolved and disappeared due to San Francisco’s shifting and changing demographics and socio-economic conditions.

 That being said, this period, this era, was a truly inspirational one.
 Releases like Quasimoto’s first LP, numerous productions by J Dilla and the many great tracks on the labels mentioned above helped develop a truly unique period for hip-hop.
 This music was a celebration the golden age of the genre, which lasted from the late ’80s to the mid-’90s.
 It was also attempting to relive it, but actually ended up creating another golden age in the late ’90s to early 2000s.